ClosedBusiness

 Australian Government · Australia

-The Journalism Assistance Fund supports the sustainability of Australian news publishers by funding a proportion of journalist wages.
-It is aimed at organisations producing core news content that is distributed digitally.
+The Journalism Assistance Fund provides funding to support the sustainability of Australian news publishers.
+It contributes a proportion of wages for journalists producing core news content that is distributed digitally.

 Funding